roselynle/community-cook/README.md

 -   Good git flow and communication between team members to avoid conflicts
 -   Protecting the routes which require login
--   Implmenting flask mail wherby users can get a cumulative list of ingredients (shopping list) sent to their email
+-   Implmenting flask mail wherby users can get a cumulative list of ingredients sent to their email
 -   Drag and drop feature to allow users to drag recipes from their favourites and put them on their meal plan

 ### Challenges